Lemon Whirligigs with Raspberries

 - For whirligigs, combine the flour, baking powder and salt in a small bowl.
 Cut in shortening until crumbly.
 Combine egg and half-and-half; stir into crumb mixture to form a stiff dough.

 - Shape into a ball.
-On a lightly floured surface. roll out into a 12-in. x 6-in. rectangle.
-Combine the sugar, butter and lemon peel; spread over dough to within 1/2 in. of edges.
-Roll up, jelly roll style, starting at a long side.
+On a lightly floured surface. roll out into a 12x6-in. rectangle.
+Combine the sugar, butter and lemon zest; spread over dough to within 1/2 in. of edges.
+Roll up, jelly roll style, starting with a long side.
 Cut into 10 slices; pat each slice slightly to flatten.
-Place of berry mixture.
+Place on berry mixture.

 Delicate, wonderful flavor and texture.
 Something you might find at teatime at a fancy New York City hotel.
 Not too delicate to be my 22 year old grandson's favorite dessert!